Recruiters and hiring managers want to hire people who are willing and able to do the job. They want people who deliver.

 Job Seeker Resources

 As a job seeker, before you have direct access to the hiring manager, how do you identify a job’s deliverables so that you can address them in your resume?

-- If the job description does not answer the questions above, then reach out to the person who sent it to you.
+2. If the job description does not answer the questions above, then reach out to the person who sent it to you.
 Ask for 10 minutes of their time.
 Then ask them to share their insights on the questions listed above.
-Be sure to stick with your 10 minute limit unless they want to keep talking.
+Be sure to stick with your 10-minute limit unless they want to keep talking.

 That’s it.
-The more you understand about a job’s deliverables, the better you can prepare yourself to apply, interview, and be reference checked for the job.
+The more you understand about a job’s deliverables, the better you can prepare yourself to write your resume, interview, and be reference checked for the job.